JordanDanielWest/Sudden-Network-Slowdown/README.md

 ---
 ### Response:

-Immediately isolated edr-machine from the network to prevent further lateral movement or scanning.
-Collected forensic logs and exported relevant artifacts including portscan.ps1.
+I immediately isolated `edr-machine` from the network to prevent further lateral movement or scanning.
+Collected forensic logs and exported relevant artifacts including `portscan.ps1`.
 Forwarded a detailed report to ds9-cisco's manager and the internal HR/security liaison.
 Created a case for potential policy violation and escalation.

 ---